syncfusion/blazor-docs/src/charts/accumulation-chart/getting-started.md

 }
 ```

-On AccumulationChart initial loading, we gather text measure information for rendering purposes.
-Since its size exceeds the default SignalR buffer size 32 KB, the server will be disconnected.
-So you need to add the following service to increase the buffer size to 64 KB over the SignalR connection.
+During the initial loading, we collect and send character information in order to render the chart.
+To avoid any disconnection, increase the buffer size to 64 KB over the SignalR connection.

 ```csharp
 using Syncfusion.Blazor;